LiyrAstroph/PyCALI/docs/getting_started.rst

 Requirements
 ============
-PyCALI requires the following third-party packages
+PyCALI requires the following third-party packages.
+(Thanks to Yong-Jie Chen and Yu-Yang Songsheng for help)

 * **CMake**: https://cmake.org/